Reducing herbivore damage in woodland

 There is an exemption in law for folding pocket knives.
 These must have cutting edges of less than three inches, do not lock and must be foldable at all times.

-Trying to prove a poacher’s intentions while in pursuit is more difficult and provides numerous excuses, e.g.: “I was only exercising my dog and it ran after a hare”.
+Trying to prove a poacher’s intentions while in pursuit is more difficult and provides numerous excuses, e.g.: “I was only exercising my dog and it ran after a deer”.

 To let the pursuit continue, however, may cause more damage by disturbing livestock, partridge or pheasant and ruin shooting for the next day.
 In these circumstances it may be better to show a presence and get them off the land.

-recording is always more useful than your recollections.
-Always have a notebook and pen available to record details at the time or as soon as possible after the event, e.g. on return to your vehicle or when the police arrive.
-Tell the police about the notes, photographs, video or tapes to validate their authenticity.
+Recording an incident from start to finish with written notes, photographs, dashcam or other video, or voice recording, is always more useful than your recollections.
+Always have a suitable device or notebook and pen available to record details, at the time or as soon as possible after the event, e.g. on return to your vehicle or when the police arrive.
+Tell the police about the notes, photographs, video or recordings to validate their authenticity.

 Keepers may question possible poachers to establish: